EB-1C U.S. Role Change Before Approval

 Finberg Firm can review the company record, job duties, immigration timing, and final green card path before the case is filed.

-When should I review EB-1C U.S. Role Change Before Approval with an attorney?
+When should I get legal help with EB-1C U.S. Role Change Before Approval?